-The 15 Best Historical Places in MANILA
+The 15 Best Historical Places in Manila

 From 500 year old forts, to magnificent cathedrals and vibrant old towns, here is a list of the absolute 15 best historical places in Manila.